Introduction: Lesson 4: Publishing an Instructable

 Use the "Change Cover Image" drop down to select the image you want, and then drag it around in the frame to the left until the photo is centered however you like. :)

-Setting a Category and Channel
+Step 3: Setting a Category and Channel

 Use the dropdown menus to select a Category and then Channel for your project.
+Need help deciding?
+Check out the Instructables Site Map for an overview of every Category and Channel we have!

 Now, I need to add keywords.
 I am all about the keywords.